janmarkuslanger/attention.js/README.md

 ## Config / Option

-When creating a new Object of an Alert, Prompt or Confirm, it is needed to pass an object.
+When creating a new Object of an Alert, Prompt, or Confirm, it is needed to pass an object.
 This object has a few options that you can change.

 key | description | type | mandatory|